gomeeseeks/meeseeks-box-docs/content/creating-commands.md

 ---
-title: "Configuring commands"
+title: "Configuring Shell Commands"
-anchor: "configuring-commands"
+anchor: "configuring-shell-commands"
 weight: 30
 ---

-## Configuring Commands

 Simply add those commands to the yaml configuration file, like this: